Fort McMurray: History

 In 1790, the explorer Alexander MacKenzie made the first recorded description of the oil sands.
 By that time, trading between the explorers and the Cree was already occurring at the confluence of the Clearwater and Athabasca rivers.
 The Hudson's Bay Company and the North West Company were in fierce competition in this region.
 Fort McMurray was established there as a Hudson's Bay Company post by 1870, named for the Chief Factor William McMurray.
 It continued to operate as a transportation stopover in the decades afterwards.
 The Alberta and Great Waterways Railway arrived in 1915 complementing existing steamboat service.

+Fur trader Paul Fontaine and his daughters in Fort McMurray, circa 1913-1920.

 The community has played a significant role in the history of the petroleum industry in Canada.
 Oil exploration is known to have occurred in the early 20th century, but Fort McMurray's population remained small, no more than a few hundred people.
 By 1921, there was serious interest in developing a refining plant to separate the oil from the sands.
 Alcan Oil Company was the first outfit to begin bulk tests at Fort McMurray.
 The nearby community of Waterways was established to provide a southern terminus for waterborne transportation when the Alberta and Great Waterways Railway reached there in 1921.

 Abasands Oil was the first company to successfully extract oil from the oil sands through hot water extraction by the 1930s, but production was very low.
 Fort McMurray's processing output gradually grew to over 1,100 barrels/day by World War II, and Fort McMurray was set up by the US and Canadian forces as staging ground for the Canol Project.

 Fort McMurray and Waterways amalgamated as the village of McMurray (the "Fort" was dropped until 1962, when it was restored to reflect its heritage) by 1947, and became a town a year later.
 Fort McMurray was granted the status of new town so it could get more provincial funding.
 By 1966, the town's population was over 2,000.